marcus-grant/notes/pcde-course-overview.md

 ## Some Time Management Recommendations

 If taking the course in a well structured way, it should be taking about ~15 hours a week.
-This is minimum recommendation and you may find yourself spending more than 20 hours per week some weeks.
+This is a minimal recommendation and you may find yourself spending more than 20 hours per week some weeks.
 Integrating this time into your schedule will require disciplined time management.
 Here are some more in depth tips on [managing time](time-management.md) while in the program.
 Remember though with previous knowledge from previous cohort that is now deferred, shoot for 10 hours a week.
-More than that and help might be needed earlier.
+If more time is necessary for each week it's important to seek help earlier.

 ## Course Outline